top of page

 Preparation

-1. Make the pork: Combine achiote paste, lime and orange juices, 1⁄3 cup vinegar, and the oregano in a blender; season with salt and purée until smooth.
-Strain marinade through a fine-mesh sieve into a bowl; add pork and toss to combine.
-Let marinate for 15-30 minutes.
-Add pork and its marinade toa large dutch oven and cover; bring to a boil.
-Reduce heat to medium-low; cook until pork is tender, about 2 1⁄2 hours.
+1. Combine the achiote paste, lime juice, orange juice, 1/3 cup of the vinegar, and the oregano in a blender.
+Season with salt and purée until smooth.
+Strain through a fine-mesh sieve into a large bowl.
+Add the pork and toss to coat.
+Let marinate for 15–30 minutes.
+Transfer the pork and all of its marinade to a large Dutch oven.
+Add the boiling water, cover, and bring to a boil.
+Reduce heat to medium-low and cook until the pork is completely tender and pulling apart, about 2 1/2 hours.

-2. Meanwhile, stir water and onion in a bowl; let sit 3 minutes and drain.
-Stir in remaining vinegar, 2 tsp. salt, the garlic, habaneros, and bay leaf; cover and let sit at room temperature for at least 1 hour before serving.
+2. Meanwhile, combine the sliced onion with enough cold water to cover in a medium bowl.
+Let sit for 3 minutes, then drain.
+Stir in the remaining 1 cup of vinegar, 2 tsp kosher salt, the garlic, habanero, and bay leaf.
+Cover and let sit at room temperature for at least 1 hour before serving.

 Comments